Clinical practice → academia → industry: Dr. Chen’s journey

 “Working as hard as possible, I could only see 20 or 30 patients per day, that was the best I could do, even while patients were dying all around me in the ICU,” Dr. Chen says.
 “To this day I can still remember every patient who died under my care.”

-Issues of patient access only added to her frustration and feelings of powerlessness.
-“There were moments when we experienced shortages of treatments or patients couldn’t access the medicines they needed,” Dr. Chen says.
+Issues of patient access added to her sense of powerlessness.
+“There were moments when we experienced shortages of treatments, or when patients couldn’t access the medicines they needed,” Dr. Chen says.
 “In those moments, I again felt vulnerable and helpless, like there was nothing I could do.”

 By returning to school, earning her Ph.D. in molecular biology and transitioning to industry, Dr. Chen hoped to meaningfully improve patient outcomes on a far larger scale, address issues of access—and finally bring her career aspiration to life.